jaymesbyron/Audience-Personas-Project/README.md

 <h1>Audience Personas - Data Analysis Capstone</h1>

-This analysis is part of a larger group capstone project using a mock telecommunication company's ad data.
-The project's goal was to identify top performing audiences, creative messaging, locations, and inventory to develop budget allocation strategies for stakeholders.
+This analysis is part of a larger group capstone project using a mock telecommunication company's campaign reporting data.
+The project's goal was to:

+1. Analyze, clean, and manipulate the data
+2. Identify top performing audiences, creative messaging, locations, and inventory to develop budget allocation strategies for stakeholders.

 My assigned role on the project was the Audience Analyst.
 I manipulated the data with Google Sheets and Tableau to create 3 personas based on my findings, using KPI's such as CPA, CVR, and CPC to inform their creation.

 Alt-text is available for each image in this repository.